je-r/FloatingPointer/README.md

-This is FloatingPointer for Windows
+This is FloatingPointer program for Windows

 This is how it looks like: